Azure-Samples/azure-sql-db-todo-backend-func-node/README.md

 ## Deploy to Azure

-Now that your REST API solution is ready, it's time to deploy it on Azure so that anyone can take advantage of it.
-A script `azure-deploy.sh` that uses AZ CLI (so it needs to be executed from a Linux shell.
-If you don't have one on your machine you can use [Azure Cloud Shell](https://azure.microsoft.com/en-us/features/cloud-shell)) is available within the repo.
+If you want to the deploy this solution to Azure, you can take advantage of the script `azure-deploy.sh` that uses AZ CLI to deploy Azure Functions.
+It needs to be executed from a Linux shell.
+If you don't have one on your machine you can use [Azure Cloud Shell](https://azure.microsoft.com/en-us/features/cloud-shell).
 Just make sure you fill the needed settings into the `local.settings.json` as mentioned before as the script will read the values from there.

 ```bash
 ./azure-deploy.sh